 After reading aloud to my kids, playing board games and card games is probably one of my favorite ways to spend time with my children.
 Ella, especially, LOVES playing games, and we play probably 3-5 games a day at our house.

 If your kids are also game lovers and you’re looking for ones that won’t make you want to fake a violent stomach bug, here are ten more board games for kids we really love playing with our girls:

 - Loot.
 We bought this one for Ella for her 7th birthday and it’s been a big hit.
 This pirate-themed game is quick to learn and fun for the grown-ups and simple enough for the kids.

 - Guess Who?
 I played this game approximately ten million times as a child (we had a travel version, and my sisters and I played it CONSTANTLY one summer) and it’s been really fun to play it with my girls now.

 - 9 Innings.
 There are a bunch of versions of this game, some of which are called Golf, and there’s an official version of this you can buy here, but we just play with two decks of regular cards.
 Both of my girls (7 and almost 5) really enjoy this one, and it’s fast enough for a quick game in 10 minutes or so.

 - Speed.
-This has become our go-to game after months of Yahtzee playing.
+This has become our go-to card game after months of Yahtzee playing.
 I like that this one takes only about 3 minutes to play and that Ani can play too (we just deal her less cards and take more ourselves).

 - Wackee Six.
-I played ten thousand games of Nerts in college with my roommates, and this summer we played this commercialized version a bunch with Bart’s family during a reunion.
+I played ten thousand games of Nerts in college with my roommates, and then we played this commercialized version a bunch with Bart’s family during a reunion.
 It took Ella a couple of rounds to pick it up, but then she got super good and was beating us plenty of time.

 - Connect 4.
-This is a classic and I love that even Star (at 2.5) can play it, although not particularly well.
+This is a classic and I love that even Tally (at 2.5) can play it, although not particularly well.
 Plus, it’ll keep kids occupied for ages just playing around with it.